 - To prevent segregation of powder components during tableting or storage.

-- To reduce incidence of dust production.
+- To reduce the incidence of dust production.

 - To reduce cross contamination and hazard associated with the generation of toxic dust that may arise during manufacturing processes.